-Design Performance: The means and standard deviations of the scores of the dyads' design products concerning numbers of commented video selections, style features and interpretations are presented in Table 2.
-Interrater reliability for style features and interpretations were satisfactory, Cohen's $\kappa \ge .94$.
-ANOVAs revealed a significant main effect for the factor Guidance: The mean scores in all the mentioned indicators were significantly higher for the products of dyads in the condition with social interaction-related guidance, than for those from dyads in the condition with cognitive design-related guidance, in terms of number of comments, F(1, 67) = 6.46, p = .01, partial $\eta^2 = .09$, number of style features, F(1, 67) = 4.78, p = .03, partial $\eta^2 = .07$, and number of interpretations, F(1, 67) = 4.63, p = .04, partial $\eta^2 = .07$.
+Design performance: Interrater reliability for style features and interpretations were satisfactory, Cohen's $\kappa \ge .94$.
+ANOVAs revealed a significant main effect for the factor Guidance: The mean scores in all the mentioned indicators were significantly higher for the products of dyads in the condition with social interaction-related guidance, than for those from dyads in the condition with cognitive design-related guidance, in terms of number of comments, F(I, 67) = 6.46, p = .01, partial $\eta^2 = .09$, number of style features, F(I, 67) = 4.78, p = .03, partial $\eta^2 = .07$.
+And number of interpretations, F(I, 67) = 4.63, p = .04, partial $\eta^2 = .07$.
 Hence, design performance in the visual design task was higher in the social interaction-related guidance conditions than in the other conditions.
 No further main or interaction effects were found.
 Thus, the two forms of video tools were not used in different ways - at least in relation to the quantitative indicators of design performance we applied here.
+Historical topic knowledge: Analyses of the scores from the multiple choice post-test on knowledge about the History topic revealed a total mean score M = 7.54 (SD = 2.46) out of 13 possible points.
+We conducted a mixed $2 \times 2 \times 2$ ANCOVA with the two between-subjects factors Guidance and Video Tool and the within-subjects factor Pre-Post-Test to test for differences in the gain in individual factual knowledge.
+After controlling for the differences in pre-test scores, the results still showed a significant increase in factual knowledge over time, F(1, 67) = 34.80, p < .001, partial $\eta^2 = .34$.
+However, there were no significant differences between the conditions, Fs < 1, ns, and no significant interaction, F(1, 67) = 1.93, p = .17, indicating that the students in both conditions had developed an understanding of the historical content.